SkrFractals/Comparser/README.md

 ;
 \n
 Works very much like in other languages, but it is optional, as new lines also work like separators.
+Semicolon is the most reliable separator, and will work even in a single line.
+New lines can work as separators as long as it is unambiguous.
+For example, if your old line is ending with an operator or opening parenthesis, bracket, or if the next line continues with an operator...
+...anything that obviously means an expression continues to the next line, the newline will not act as a separator, and it will be interpreted as a multi-line expression.

 Variable definition:
 variableName : _\<expressionValue\>_